Home

 When I started to visit public dances and especially the GDV dance events, I came early in contact with foxtrot and other modern dances.
 If you want to learn just one dance, I believe foxtrot is the best choice.
 I feel that foxtrot should be included in the all-round education, and that consequently the dance should be taught at the intermediate stage of the compulsory school.

 The description below refers to the common foxtrot, and should not be mistaken for the slow foxtrot.
-Slow foxtrot is one of the most demanding competition dances, and has a style and steps that, despite the name, is more agile than thecommon foxtrot.
+Slow foxtrot is one of the most demanding competition dances, and has a style and steps that, despite the name, is more agile than the common foxtrot.

 If the leader starts forwards and the follower backwards, the couple then moves aslant forwards and outwards.
 The leader starts forwards on his left foot with a slow step, the follower starts backwards on her right.
-At the quick steps the couple turns about 90 degrees clockwise, and then the leader starts the slow step backwards on his left foot, the follower steps forwards on her right foot.
+At the quick steps the couple turns roughly 90 degrees clockwise, and then the leader starts the slow step backwards on his left foot, the follower steps forwards on her right foot.
 The couple then dance diagonally inwards until the next quick steps, when the couple turns about 90 degrees counter-clockwise and starts to dance diagonally outwards again.

 The couple will thus move in a small zigzag pattern counter-clockwise along the dancing floor.